Chino Roque

 Daniel Angelo Roque (born 1990/1991), also known as Chino Roque, was one of the 23 space cadets selected from more than 28,000 Filipino candidates by the Axe Apollo Space Academy in 2013 to fly to space with XCOR Lynx.
-Being the only Filipino who qualified in the international astronaut selection, he would be considered as the first Filipino astronaut when the sub-orbital spaceflight takes place.
+He would have been considered the first Filipino astronaut had the sub-orbital spaceflight taken place; however, the flight never occurred after XCOR Aerospace, the company building the Lynx spacecraft, declared bankruptcy in 2017.